AlexTitu/plenopticam-lytro-illum/README.md

 # plenopticam-lytro-illum
-Testing the Python library plenopticam on different images captured by Lytro Illum plenoptic camera.
-The scope is to understand the physical principle and the way a plenoptic camera works and how it's images could be processed.
+Studied the processing steps that take place inside the Plenopticam Python library for light field captured imagery.
+The project had the didactic purpose of understanding the principle behind the plenoptic cameras, especially Lytro Illum, and what kind of information can be captured and processed.
 Contributors: Marica Octavian-Florin, Tițu Alex-Costin, Vlăsceanu Vlad-Eugen